movinalot/fgt-in-azure-ipsec-troubleshoot/README.md

 # IPSEC VPN with FGT in Azure - FAQ

 ## Main objectives of this document
-* Explain how to configure Azure components to establish a ipsec vpn tunnel between the FortiGates in Azure and an on-prem device
+* Explain how to configure Azure components to establish a ipsec vpn tunnel between the FortiGates in Azure and an on-premise device
-* List some troubleshooting options
+* List some troubleshooting options.

 ## FortiGate Active/Passive with Azure ELB and ILB